ergoplatform/ergodocs/docs/dev/wallet/address.md

 # Addresses

-## Introduction

-Rather than storing a single amount (like BTC), an ergo [eutxo](eutxo.md) box has some registers to store arbitrary values, like its native tokens.

 Addresses are short strings that correspond to specific scripts and are used to protect a [box](box.md)

+Rather than storing a single amount (like BTC), an ergo [eutxo](eutxo.md) box has some registers to store arbitrary values, like its [native tokens](tokens.md).

 So, each box has an ERG amount and may or may not have a bunch of `{tokenid, token amount}` pairs, all in the UTXO model.

-Unlike account-based models like eth, ergo tokens are native and are not smart contracts.
+Unlike account-based models like eth, ergo tokens are *native* and are not smart contracts.

 ## Base58